PatAmigo0/Lib-CustomMenuInC/README.md

 ## Key Updates

-- Version 0.8.7 BETA -> 0.8.8
+- Version 0.8.8 -> 0.9.0 BETA
-- **`create_menu_item()` is now the recommended way** to create menu items (be careful of memory leaks if you don't use this)
+- Mouse support
-- You can pass any value to your callback via void pointer to the data_block
+- You can pass any value to your callback via void pointer (dpointer) to the data_block
-- Memory management is handled automatically for menu items
+- More efficent memory management
 - Provides better type safety and error prevention

 ## Limitations